-For some reason, the Dalmatian has seen a downfall in his popularity.
+For some reason, this medium sized dog has seen a downfall in his popularity.

 As a speedy dog, the Dalmatian can run at a speed of 37 miles per hour.
 Easily recognizable by his appearance, and his white coat with black spots, the Dalmatian has a reputation of being a great companion dog.

 Intelligent, playful, active, and protective, the Dalmatian is patient and good with children.
 As with other fastest dog breeds on the list, the downside is they require quite a lot of exercise and attention.

 But on the flip side, most Dalmatians calm down when they are 2 years old.

 This Russian bred is a wolfhound, originally bred to hunt wolves.
 But this dignified canine can also make a great pet for the family.
 One downside of the Borzoi is that the dog has a very independent character.